 If your Dog goes lame in one of his hind legs, he may have torn or ruptured his cruciate ligament, or ACL.

 Cranial Cruciate Ligament tear or rupture is the most common orthopedic problem affecting dogs today.
-This ligament, also known as anterior cruciate ligament (ACL) connects the back of the femur (the bone above the knee) with the front of the tibia (the bone below the knee).
+This ligament, also known as Anterior Cruciate Ligament (ACL), connects the back of the femur (the bone above the knee) with the front of the tibia (the bone below the knee).
 The ACL is responsible for stabilizing the knee joint by keeping the tibia in place beneath the femur.

-Unlike with humans, untreated canine ACL tears are almost always debilitating, and often lead to progressive osteoarthritis.
-The underlying cause is chronic biomechanical wear and tear.
+Unlike with humans, untreated canine ACL tears are nearly always debilitating, and often lead to progressive osteoarthritis.
+The underlying cause of these tears is chronic biomechanical wear and tear.
 Clinical signs of an ACL tear in your dog may come on quickly or slowly.
 Depending on the severity of the Injury, a dog’s symptoms may range from being unable to bear weight on the injured leg to having just a hint of lameness.
 A dog with an ACL injury might also have swelling on the inside of the knee.